SiddarthMSR/ContextualAutoCorrect/README.md

 # Contextual AutoCorrect

 ## Overview
-Contextual AutoCorrect is a machine learning model based on **T5**, fine-tuned to perform intelligent spelling and grammar correction while preserving context.
+Contextual AutoCorrect is our machine learning model repository based on **T5**, fine-tuned to perform intelligent spelling and grammar correction while preserving context.
 This repository contains the FastAPI-based backend and a simple frontend interface for live text correction.

 ## Frontend Preview
 Here’s a screenshot of the frontend (click the image to watch the demo video):

 [![Watch the demo](assets/screenshot.png)](assets/Autocorrect_Demo.mp4)

-## Features
+## Contents
 - **Context-aware corrections** for spelling and grammar.
 - **FastAPI backend** for serving predictions.
 - **Simple HTML/CSS/JS frontend** for real-time interaction.
 - **Pretrained model checkpoints** available for download.
+- **Jupyter notebook for fine-tuning experiments**.
+- **Project reports detailing methodology and results**.

 ## Setup